 Welcome to the Creative Glass Fellowship Program at WheatonArts!

 The Creative Glass Fellowship Program at WheatonArts offers fellowships to artists working in glass and has serviced glass artists and the arts community for over thirty years.
 Over 350 professional and emerging artists have been recipients of a Creative Glass Fellowship, from the U.S. and over 26 foreign countries.
-Artists are encouraged to use their fellowships to develop and refine their work, while experimenting with both traditional and innovative glassmaking processes.
+Artists are encouraged to use their fellowships to develop and refine their work while experimenting with both traditional and innovative glassmaking processes.

-This Fellowship Program provides 24-hour studio facilities, technical resources, housing and a stipend; allowing artists the opportunity to spend a concentrated period of time devoted exclusively to their work.
+This Fellowship Program provides 24-hour studio facilities, technical resources, housing, and a stipend; allowing artists the opportunity to spend a concentrated period of time devoted exclusively to their work.
 Many emerging artists have used the Fellowships as a stepping-stone to a successful career.
 For mid-career artists, it offers an opportunity to redefine direction and renew creative energy.
-The collaboration and exchange of ideas among the Fellows enhances a productive climate, supporting the discovery of new vision and resources for each.
+The collaboration and exchange of ideas among the Fellows enhance a productive climate, supporting the discovery of new vision and resources for each.